Hanoi’s 20 Best Street Eats to Spoil Your Taste Buds

 Mien Ga Hang Buom (Hang Buom chicken glass noodle soup)

-The chicken glass noodle soup stall on Hang Buom Street is a little bit run-down but always filled with guests.
-The key point that draws visitors is surprisingly the broth.
-Spread over the sidewalk, therefore, people come to eat there always have to keep an eye on their motorbikes parking right off the road.
-While waiting for a tasty bowl of ‘mien ga’, you can enjoy some special crispy breadsticks.
+The chicken glass noodle soup stall on Hang Buom Street, while unassuming, is perpetually filled with patrons.
+The standout feature that attracts visitors is its broth.
+As seating spills onto the sidewalk, diners need to keep an eye on their parked motorbikes.
+While waiting for a flavorful bowl of 'mien ga', guests can nibble on crunchy breadsticks.

 Mien Ga Hang Buom - Photo: @janephan91